resthub/resthub.org/backbone-stack.rst

    this.populateModel("#myForm", myModel);

-   // get the provided jquery form element and copy values into provided myModel instance this.populateModel($("#myForm", myModel);
+   // get the provided jquery form element and copy values into provided myModel instance this.populateModel(this.$("#myForm"), myModel);

-As said before, this approach could appear naive but will probably fit your needs in most of cases.
-If not, you are free to not use this helper, to extend this method, globally or locally with your own logic or to use a third party lib to bind model and form (see `Backbone.ModelBinder <http://github.com/theironcook/Backbone.ModelBinder>`_ or `Rivets.js <http://rivetsjs.com/>`_ for instance).
+As said before, this approach could appear naive but will probably fit your needs in most cases.
+If not, you are free not to use this helper, to extend this method, globally or locally with your own logic or to use a third party lib to bind model and form (see `Backbone.ModelBinder <http://github.com/theironcook/Backbone.ModelBinder>`_ or `Rivets.js <http://rivetsjs.com/>`_ for instance).

 Avoid caching issues
 ====================